Last modified: Aug 13, 2024

 The warranty offered by EV manufacturers for their batteries can vary depending on the manufacturer and the specific model of the vehicle.

-Typically, EV batteries come with a warranty that covers a certain number of years or a certain number of miles driven, whichever comes first.
+EV batteries typically come with a warranty that covers a certain number of years or miles driven, whichever comes first.

-In terms of capacity, some EV manufacturers may offer a warranty that guarantees a minimum level of battery capacity for a certain period of time.
-For example, a manufacturer might offer a warranty that guarantees the battery will maintain at least 70% of its original capacity for 8 years or 100,000 miles, whichever comes first.
+Some EV manufacturers offer a warranty that guarantees a minimum level of battery capacity for a specified period.
+For example, a manufacturer might guarantee that the battery will maintain at least 70% of its original capacity for 8 years or 100,000 miles, whichever comes first.

 ManufacturerDriving DistanceMinimum Remaining CapacityAge